frconor-ebook/meditations/_posts/2025-02-27-it-is-right-and-just.md

 ---
 layout: homily
-title: "It Is Right and Jus"
+title: "It Is Right and Just"
 ---

 By Fr.
 Conor Donnelly